-Far Cry Primal’s involvement of nature’s perils serves as a tense and engaging distraction, and it is indeed during these moments that the game truly shines.
-However, its fundamental gameplay is otherwise hardly different from that of previous titles in the series.
 You’ll still find yourself capturing outposts and radio towers, only here they’ve been re-skinned as settlements and bonfires.
 Other elements ranging from the crafting system to the world map itself also resemble those found in recent Far Cry games.
 That said, there is still plenty to like about Far Cry Primal, especially if you’re a fan of the series.

 Far Cry Primal